computations/SunStar/doc/writeup.md

 This schedule starts by assigning 1 to every edge, and adjusts leaf edges to be ultrametric.
 Then, all possible combinations of weights with at least one weight being 1 are computed[^binary].
-By the results from generalized STAR, if there is no error then the tree should come out the same, despite the 0 weights on the edges.
-But, We believe that it is likely that introducing zeros into the system will maximize the exposer of any errors, and therefore will cause instabilities.
+By the results from generalized STAR, if there is no a very large sample of gene trees with error then the tree should come out the same, despite the 0 weights on the edges.
+But, we believe that it is likely that introducing zeros into the system will maximize the exposer of any errors, and therefore will cause instabilities.

 [^binary]: This should be thought of as counting in binary from 1 to the height of the tree.